Chuka Nestor Emezue//

 The third presence of a reliable audio recorder listening in on us – my interviewee and myself – informed a performed identity.
 In some cases, our interview happened over the phone with the occasional annoying tick-tick sound of a vigilant smartphone app in the background recording the awkward early stages of the interview, the enthusiastic but sidetracking core of their remarkably sad yet expectant stories, the punctuating laughs when humor was spontaneous, the cajoling, the avoided questions, and then – the ruminating but philosophical summing-up of an interview.
 As I thanked them – for expertise and time.

-Victim Service Providers are no different.
+Victim Service Providers were no different.

 Importantly, I was interested in the way victim stigma was discoursed.
 The essential aspects of the co-construction of performative micro-narration of stigma status linked to the narrator’s job roles and expert identity was too good an insight to miss.
 What materialized was a series of lively co-construction, between the narrator and myself.
 For the most part, I was as complicit in this co-construction as I was an instrument of narration (Riessman 2008).